-Pericardiocentesis is a procedure to remove fluid that has built up in the sac around the heart (pericardium).
-The fluid is drained with a needle and flexible tube (catheter).
+Pericardiocentesis is a procedure done to remove fluid that has built up in the sac around the heart (pericardium).
+It's done using a needle and small catheter to drain excess fluid.

-A fibrous sac surrounds the heart.
-The sac is called the pericardium.
-It’s made of 2 thin layers with a small amount of fluid between them.
-The fluid helps cushion the 2 layers as they rub against each other when the heart beats.
+A fibrous sac known as the pericardium surrounds the heart.
+This sac is made of two thin layers with a small amount of fluid between them.
+This fluid reduces friction between the layers as they rub against each other when the heart beats.
 In some cases, too much fluid builds up between these two layers.
 This is called pericardial effusion.
 When this happens, it can affect the normal function of the heart.
 Pericardiocentesis drains this fluid and prevents future fluid buildup.

-Pericardiocentesis is done to drain the fluid around the heart.
+Pericardiocentesis can help drain the fluid around the heart.
 And it can help diagnose the cause of the extra fluid.
 Conditions that can cause pericardial effusion include:

 All procedures have some risks.
 The risks of pericardiocentesis include: